info@tourgytourz.com +27 60 311 8040 Sandton, South Africa WhatsApp us

 Students should pack practical clothing, sun protection, insect repellent, a power bank, reusable water bottle and a physical university or school ID where relevant.

-Forget expensive designer safari gear.
-Practical, neutral clothing and reliable basics matter more.
+Practical, neutral clothing and reliable basics matter more than expensive designer safari gear.
 Avoid bright colours where possible and pack layers for early-morning game drives.

 • Clean cash notes: Some regional payments may require crisp notes, especially when crossing borders.